 At this point you might be thinking: “Screw the bloody bastard.
 If he got notified, it’s his problem.”
 Yeah.
 Right.
 GG.
 Maybe he’ll just get tired of people talking on Slack as if they’re writing a letter on a typewriter, and disable notifications altogether.
 And then you’ll wonder why you can’t count on him to get back to you on Slack.
 Argh!

-So, next time you find yourself saying “Hi” in a Direct Message to someone on Slack, just hold back that impulse to hit Enter.
-Type a comma instead, and say what you want right away.
+So, next time you find yourself saying “Hi” in a Direct Message on Slack, just hold back that impulse to hit Enter.
+Type a comma, and say what you want right away.
 Deal?

 This post represents my personal opinion on this subject, not that of any company I work at/for on this subject area.